-He raced in Tokyo alongside his guide Luke Pollard but a mechanical on the bike led to a DNF.
+In 2021, Dave represented GB ParalympicsGB at the Tokyo Paralympic Games.
+He raced in the Games alongside Luke Pollard but a mechanical on the bike put an end to their medal hopes.

 Dave then went onto win 10 straight gold medals, an unbeaten run that lasted almost two years and included a World title win in Abu Dhabi, a European title win in Spain and a Commonwealth Games gold on home soil in Birmingham.
 He also won the first ever stand alone British World Triathlon Para Series race in that time claiming gold in Swansea.